-- Offer ESRI GIS training opportunities for staff and subregional partners. - Acquire, process and upload new datasets into the regional databank as appropriate including NJTPA EGIS and Open Data Portal maintenance and updates. - Develop and maintain data inventory of Title VI and Environmental Justice variables such as concentrations of poverty, low income and minority areas, people with disabilities, people with limited English proficiency, adverse environmental impacts disproportionately facing some communities, mobility barriers, lack of access to opportunities and climate change impacts.
-Collect data and update using various methods and locations. - Fulfill internal and external data and mapping requests on an as-needed basis, including preparation of maps, tables and charts for publications, review of project deliverables as well as employing GIS and other visualization techniques as appropriate. - Identify, research and develop visualization and analytical planning tools to support NJTPA transportation planning activities.
+- Offer ESRI GIS training opportunities for staff and subregional partners. - Acquire, process and upload new datasets into the regional databank as appropriate including NJTPA EGIS and Open Data Portal maintenance and updates. - Develop and maintain data inventory of Title VI and demographic variables. - Fulfill internal and external data and mapping requests on an as-needed basis, including preparation of maps, tables and charts for publications, review of project deliverables as well as employing GIS and other visualization techniques as appropriate. - Identify, research and develop visualization and analytical planning tools to support NJTPA transportation planning activities.
 Continue to offer the most up-to-date ESRI GIS training opportunities for NJTPA staff and subregional partners. - Contribute to the creation and maintenance of a statewide Zoning Atlas for New Jersey.
 This will involve collecting and analyzing zoning codes and geospatial data from the NJTPA region's municipalities and development of a geospatial database.

-- Updated ArcGIS Hub initiative sites. - Updated Title VI and Environmental Justice database and maps.
+- Updated ArcGIS Hub initiative sites. - Updated Title VI and demographic maps.